Freedomland U.S.A.: Little Old New York (1850–1900)

-Shops included a print shop to purchase vintage-style posters, apothecary shop, glass blower shop, and other stores.
-The stores were generally separated internally, like actual shops on city streets, but unlike in Disneyland where the shops were connected to each other.
+Shops included a print shop to purchase vintage-style posters, an apothecary shop, a glass blower shop, and other stores.
+Unlike Disneyland, where the shops were connected to each other, the stores were generally separated internally, like actual shops on city streets.
 Macy's recreated its original Manhattan store, Macy's Herald Square.
-There was also a live street show that included a German band, an 1880s Tammany Hall speech, political pep rally, campaigning suffragettes, and a New York gangland robbery of the Little Old New York Bank.
+There was also a live street show that included a German band, an 1880s Tammany Hall speech, a political pep rally, campaigning suffragettes, and a New York gangland robbery of the Little Old New York Bank.

 Old Chicago (1871)

-This section was located on the western border of the park, south of Old New York.
+The Old Chicago section was located on the park's western border, south of Old New York.
 One of the main geographical features of Old Chicago was an imitation of the Great Lakes.
 This water body was 6 ft deep, covered a surface area of 10 acre, and could hold 10,000,000 gal.